Hmong music: Nplooj ()

 The nplooj is a leaf, usually a banana leaf that is curled up and positioned in the mouth so it vibrates when it is blown.
 It makes loud, very high pitched sounds that can be heard from miles away.
 The varying pitches are made by pulling on the leaf and blowing to make certain tones that relate to words in the Hmong language.
 This instrument can be made from almost any nearby plant or tree, making it easily accessible for Hmong children.
 The nplooj was traditionally used during times of war, where they were used to send signals in combat and secret messages communicated with words played as melodies.

-Contemporary Hmong music
+Modernity

 These traditional forms of music are not as common among younger generations of Hmong, especially those in the Hmong diaspora.
-Nonetheless, the music can still be heard at Hmong cultural festivals, usually being performed by elders in the community.
+The music can still be heard at Hmong cultural festivals, usually performed by community elders.

-In today's modern society, Hmong bands and solo artists are growing.
+As of 2018, Hmong acts are growing in popularity.